cimug-org/CIMTool-Builders-Library/README.md

 | [xsd.xsl](shipped-builders/xsd/builder.md) | XSD schema | The **[xsd.xsl](shipped-builders/xsd/builder.md)** builder generates an XSD schema that is compliant with the [IEC 62361-100:2016](https://webstore.iec.ch/publication/25114) (CIM Profiles to XML Schema Mapping) standard.
 Additionally, these schemas are compatible with the [IEC 61968-100:2013](https://webstore.iec.ch/publication/6198) (Implementation Profiles) standard used for enterprise integration. |

 #### Community Developed Builders:

+These builders are not shipped with CIMTool out of the box.
+They are available here for download and can be manually imported into CIMTool using the Import XSLT Transform Builder dialog.

 | XSLT Builder | Output Type | Description |
 |------------------|------------------|------------------|